JohnScolaro/personal-website/posts/a-holiday-to-nozawa-onsen.md

 Here, A is the center of town, and the entrance to the main ski area.
 B is the Karasawa chair lift.
 There is another set of car parks and lift between these, but it was closed when I was here, so I'm leaving it out.
 From the ski map, you can see that accessing the whole maintain from Karasawa is possible using only green slopes if you're a beginner.

-Staying at the south side of town is not far away from the ski lifts at all. 😊
+Staying at the south side of town is not far away from the ski lifts at all, and I'd argue even easier to get to the slopes. 😊

 ### It doesn't have bathrooms!

 Booking.com says: "All rooms are fitted with a shared bathroom", which gives the wrong idea and probably scares people away.
 All rooms have their own toilets + sink.
 If you want to shower, the hotel has a large shared bathroom downstairs where you can clean up after a long day on the slopes.
 In this room, there are 4 separate shower stations where you clean yourself with supplied soap + shampoo + conditioner, before getting in a big hot bath to relax.
 It's very Japanese, so you have to get naked with the homies.
-If that scares you, fair enough, but in Nozawa __Onsen__ the public baths (Onsens) are kinda one of the main draws of the town, no?
+If that scares you, fair enough, but in Nozawa __Onsen__ the public baths (onsens) are kinda one of the main draws of the town, no?
 So you should embrace it!

 ### Breakfast